UnmappedStack/SpecOS/README.md

 >
 > This project is still in very early stages, and should NOT be used on real hardware.
 The code is quite messy and currently all split between just two C files, a single header file, and a series of Assembly files for the bootloader.

 SpecOS is a 32 bit operating system kernel for x86 processors, still in quite early stages, written in (questionable quality) C. It is (not very) powerful.
-I am making progress on a custom bootloader.

 ## Building and running
 This works best on Linux (Mac should also be fine).
 If you're using Windows, it's best to use WSL.